Balázs Nagy: Early career

+Partnership with Finster

 2018–2019 season

 In their first season as a team, Finster/Nagy were assigned to 2018 JGP Czech Republic, where they finished ninth.
 They then won silver at Midwestern Sectionals.
 At the 2019 U.S. Championships, Finster/Nagy won the junior silver medal behind Lockley/Prochnow.
 As a result, they were named to the 2019 World Junior Championships team.
 At Junior Worlds, they were tenth after the short program and thirteenth in the free skating, to finish eleventh overall.
 Nagy called the experience "humbling" and motivation for the next season.

 2019–2020 season

 Finster/Nagy opened the season with a sixth-place finish at 2019 JGP United States.
 They then won their first international medal at 2019 JGP Poland, earning the silver medal, behind Panfilova/Rylov of Russia and ahead of Germany's Hocke/Kunkel.
 Their results qualified them as first alternates to the 2019–20 Junior Grand Prix Final.

 Finster/Nagy won the inaugural U.S. Pairs Final to qualify to the 2020 U.S. Championships.
 They won their first junior pairs title at the 2020 U.S. Championships, ahead of Smirnova/Siianytsia and Deardorff/Johnson.
 Their result earned them a berth on the 2020 World Junior Championships team.
 They finished sixth.